 I hear you say: what?
 There is more to do in the Sacred Valley?
 Yes, that’s right from Rafting down the Urubamba to riding along the mountain ridges on Peruvian Paso horses, there is a lot to do in the Sacred Valley.
 For thrill-seekers there are paragliding options – or you could do the Via Ferrata.

 This original spot offers a tasting room (or taproom) that is open to the public from Friday to Sunday in the afternoons or by special arrangement.
-Our friends from Cerveceria del Valle also contribute to local development and sustainability; On the last Saturday of every month, the brewery gets people together for crowdfunding on different social causes.
+Our friends from Cerveceria del Valle also contribute to local development and sustainability.
+On the last Saturday of every month, the brewery gets people together for crowdfunding to support a rotating list of local charities and non-profits.

 Can I Combine My Sacred Valley Tour with a visit to Machu Picchu?